SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Select the 'content modifier' step in the 'add flow step' dialog.
 <br>![](../ex3/images/image69.png)

 1. Title this as 'Prepare Embedding Call'.
-Go to the 'Message Header' tab and click 'Add'. twice to prepare, adding two header attributes.
+Go to the 'Message Header' tab and click 'Add' twice to prepare to add two header attributes.
 <br>![](../ex3/images/image70.png)

 1. Manage the attribute entries as follows: